 This is especially true when you use a filler rod that has a low carbon steel content.

-In addition, this tendency to be brittle can result in uneven expansion while you’re welding, which means cracks can form even a long distance from the place where you’re welding.
+In addition, this tends to be brittle can result in uneven expansion while you’re welding, which means cracks can form even a long distance from the place where you’re welding.

 It is also sometimes difficult to keep cast iron surfaces aligned correctly, even when they are machined properly, due to the fact that they often have tight dimensional tolerances.